pivotal-mea-pa/qnb-workshop/fiserv-cs-workshop/lab_pushall.en.md

 We have already deployed the quote service in the previous lab, so nothing to do here.

 ### 2. Accounts service
-Navigate to the `accounts-service` directory, run the gradle wrapper assemble command, then **cf push**
+Navigate to the **accounts-service** directory, run the gradle wrapper assemble command, then `cf push`.

 ### 3. Portfolio service